WuTheFWasThat/botc/README.md

 # botc

 I wanted to make a better intro script than Trouble Brewing (hubris, I know!)
-This is my attempt at that
+This is my attempt at that, based almost entirely on theorycraft.

 tools used
 - https://script.bloodontheclocktower.com/